COVID-19 – Advice to applicants

 Due to the volume of applications the Panel receives, hearings fill up quickly and the agenda is confirmed one month in advance.
 As such, applications will not be listed in the same month that they have been received.
 If you are aiming to have your application listed for a specific hearing date then it is recommended that you lodge your application VIA EMAIL ONLY no later than 6-8 weeks in advance of that hearing date.

-Applicants to the Panel can request an Out-of-Session hearing at short notice if they require urgent assisted reproductive treatment for a medical reason, this request should be in writing and supported by a letter from a doctor.
+Applicants to the Panel can request an Out-of-Session hearing at short notice if they require urgent assisted reproductive treatment for a medical reason.
+Such a request should be in writing and supported by a letter from a doctor.

-Panel hearing dates 2020 (up until the end of August) * UPDATED
+Panel hearing dates 2020 (to end of the year) - Updated

 - Wednesday, 12 February 2020